AlexFundorin/SLMkII-Reaper-CSurf/README.md

 When a track selected, you can switch between it's plugins with A1-8 by single click.
 Double click A1-8 will toggle offline state for that fx.
 Holding A1-8 will show/hide plugin GUI.
 Double click and hold A1-8 will show this plugin's GUI exclusively, hiding all other GUIs.

-Binaries are available in 'release' and 'debug' folders.
+Binaries are available in 'release' tab.
 I'm using Debug x64 version as my daily driver.